romain-trotard/redis-timing-tracker/README.md

 }
 ```

-- Keep information about the last run, and track every test that has run:
+- We want to keep information about the last run for each test that has run:

 ```bash
 JSON.SET runningTests:{uniqueTestName} $ {value}